 Afternoon High Tea at the Arizona Biltmore

 From simple black teas and refreshing green teas, to invigorating white teas and warming herbal infusions there were so many choices.
 We were treated to indulgent pastries, cakes and finger sandwiches that Kevin placed on the tiered plates.
-He then poured us our first tea – an amazing Black current tea that paired well with the sandwiches.
+He then poured us our first tea – an amazing Black currant tea that paired well with the sandwiches.
 The egg salad sandwich with a hint of truffle oil was delicious and brought back memories of a recent trip to Italy where we devoured so much truffle.
-He then led us to a beautiful herbal infused African Solstice tea with notes of berries, vanilla and rose petals.
-This tea is supposed help release Serotonin which is sometimes called the happiness hormone.
+He then led us to a beautiful herbal infused African Solstice tea with notes of berries, vanilla, and rose petals.
+This tea is supposed to help release Serotonin which is sometimes called the happiness hormone.
 It certainly worked on us!
 This tea worked great with the scones and madeleines.
 We didn’t have to add any cream, sugar or honey to the teas – they were perfect just the way they were.
-When we started on the desserts Kevin suggested a clear ginger and pear white tea that was cleansing.
-We loved the African Solstice tea so much that we ended up finishing the whole pot, needless to say we got a little giggly with all that Serotonin or may be we were just happy to have had this wonderful mother daughter experience.
+When we started on the desserts Kevin suggested clear ginger and pear white tea that was cleansing.
+We loved the African Solstice tea so much that we ended up finishing the whole pot, needless to say, we got a little giggly with all that Serotonin or maybe we were just happy to have had this wonderful mother-daughter experience.

 We were seated in the elegant lobby sunroom of the Arizona Biltmore Hotel with a beautiful view of the gardens.
 The tea service led by Kevin Doyle whose passion for tea is evident in every tea that was offered, we spent a couple of hours during the course of the tea service on that beautiful afternoon savoring each bite.
 The service was impeccable, the china absolutely lovely, the tea selection delightful and as you would expect at any proper tea, the preserves, lemon curd, clotted cream, and scones were just divine!